How To Use Greens Powder In Your Baking Projects, For An Extra Healthy Boost

 5. Zucchini bread

 "In a zucchini bread, you'll have an easier time since there is already some greenery in there," Cording says.
 Meaning, you probably won't have to adjust the ingredients for taste.
-Because this keto-friendly recipe uses two types of flour, though, you may need to add a bit more liquid to keep the powder from drying it out.
+Try this delicious zucchini bread recipe created by registered dietitian Maya Feller, M.S., R.D., CDN—it's perfectly moist with just the right amount of sweet, and a seamless serving of organic veggies+.